All-Polish Youth

 The All-Polish Youth (Młodzież Wszechpolska) refers to two inter-linked Polish far-right ultranationalist youth organizations, with a Catholic-nationalist philosophy.
 Its agenda declares that its aim is "to raise Polish youth in a Catholic and patriotic spirit".

 The inter-war incarnation was created in 1922 as part of the National Democracy movement, and was modelled after the inter-war fascist movement Falanga.
-During World War II it operated underground and was clamped down on the break of 1945/1946 by the Communist authorities.
+During World War II it operated underground and was clamped down on the break of 1945/1946 by the Provisional Government of National Unity.

-The present incarnation was created on December 2, 1989.
+The present incarnation was created on 2 December 1989.
 Its manifesto from 1989 states that "one's country is the greatest earthly good.
-After God, your foremost love belongs to the Homeland, and foremost after God you must serve your own country," and declares itself opposed to "doctrines promoting liberalism, tolerance, and relativism.
+After God, your foremost love belongs to the Homeland, and foremost after God you must serve your own country," and declares itself opposed to "doctrines promoting liberalism, tolerance, and relativism."

-The All-Polish Youth was affiliated with the League of Polish Families (2001-2006), but was never officially its youth wing.
-In the 21st Century it has been a fierce opponent of LGBT rights leading it to be widely condemned as homophobic by various organisations.
+The All-Polish Youth was affiliated with the League of Polish Families (2001–2006), but was never officially its youth wing.
+In the 21st century it has been a fierce opponent of LGBT rights leading it to be widely condemned as homophobic by various organisations.

-The All-Polish Youth has strong alliance with National Movement party, but is independent and not part of this party.
+The All-Polish Youth has a strong alliance with National Movement party, but is independent and not part of the party.